banhao/CoinBasePro-Trading-Bot/README.md

 ### Version: 4.7.2
 ### Issue Date: May 09, 2021
-### Release Note: fix calculate the Total Value miscalculation.
+### Release Note: fix the miscalculation of the "Total Value".

 <img src="/screenshot/01.jpg">